You have two options for Internet access for your Mobile VPN users:

-The most secure option is to require that all remote user Internet traffic is routed through the VPN tunnel to the Firebox.
+Default-route is the most secure option because it routes all Internet traffic from a remote user through the VPN tunnel to the Firebox.
 Then, the traffic is sent back out to the Internet.
-With this configuration (known as default-route VPN), the Firebox is able to examine all traffic and provide increased security, although it uses more processing power and bandwidth.
+With this configuration, the Firebox can examine all traffic and provide increased security.
+Be aware that this option requires more processing power and bandwidth.

 For information about how to configure these options for each type of Mobile VPN, see: